AntaresSimulatorTeam/antares-doc/docs/3-reference-guide/1-reference-guide.md

     - _Ready (a file bearing the expected name was found)_
     - _Not found (no file found with the expected name)_

-_ **IMPORTANT** _ _To generate stochastic data similar to the historical data analyzed, generation parameters must be kept consistent with the results of the analysis, which means, in the generators:_
+_**IMPORTANT**_ _To generate stochastic data similar to the historical data analyzed, generation parameters must be kept consistent with the results of the analysis, which means, in the generators:_

 _Keep the same:_

 _Type of distribution_

-_Values for_ ___and for the diurnal–seasonal pattern (table of 12 X 24 values)_
+_Values for α,β,γ,δ and for the diurnal–seasonal pattern (table of 12 X 24 values)_

 _Value for the &quot;capacity&quot; parameter (the analyzer automatically sets it to 1)_